GitLab's

 tag, for example the Alpine Linux version in python:3.11.3-alpine3.17,

-Renovate will only update to Python image tags matching that version, which may
+Renovate only updates Python image tags matching that version, which may limit

-limit updates, and doesn't identify any OS updates.
-This post details how to
+updates, and doesn't identify any OS updates.
+This post details how to configure

 Bin Tester v4.0.0 was released today with several noteworthy changes, including